 After cleaning, you might have to run the humidifier with water for a while before the vinegar smell completely disappears.

 The section below contains the steps for both lubricating and replacing the fan.
 There is a lot of overlap between these two fixes, so the first couple of steps you see will be for both methods.

 Cleaning and lubricating the fan should be done when the sound of the humidifier has not gotten that bad yet.
 It gives results for a limited amount of time.
 From a couple of weeks to a couple of months.

 Replacing the fan is best when the fan has already gotten fairly loud, or if it has started to make a rattling, buzzing or otherwise annoying sound.
 In combination with clearning, this will give you the same lifetime out of the device as you originally had.

-- Replacement fan.
 The specific type/model you can only find out after opening the humidifier.
-The best places to buy them you can find further below.
+Instructions on how to do this and the best places to buy a replacement humidifier fan are listed below.

 Opening the device